Radiative first-order phase transitions to next-to-next-to-leading order

 The 3d EFT that we study describes phase transitions of many extensions of the electroweak sector.
-This is partly because, in the vicinity of the phase transition, the degrees of freedom driving it become anomalously light, and any additional degrees of freedom need only be heavy compared with those of the EFT.
-In addition, the $\mathrm{U}(1)$ hypercharge of the electroweak theory has a relatively small effect on the thermodynamics \cite{Kajantie:1996qd}.
-In the literature, the 3d $\mathrm{SU}(2)$ Higgs EFT has been used to describe phase transitions in the Minimally Supersymmetric Standard Model \cite{Laine:1996ms, Cline:1996cr, Farrar:1996cp, Cline:1997bm}, the two Higgs doublet model \cite{Losada:1996ju, Andersen:1998br, Andersen:2017ika, Gorda:2018hvi}, the singlet scalar extension of the Standard Model \cite{Brauner:2016fla, Gould:2019qek}, and the real triplet scalar extension of the Standard Model \cite{Niemi:2018asa}.
+It has been used to describe phase transitions in the Minimally Supersymmetric Standard Model \cite{Laine:1996ms, Cline:1996cr, Farrar:1996cp, Cline:1997bm}, the two Higgs doublet model \cite{Losada:1996ju, Andersen:1998br, Andersen:2017ika, Gorda:2018hvi}, the singlet scalar extension of the Standard Model \cite{Brauner:2016fla, Gould:2019qek}, and the real triplet scalar extension of the Standard Model \cite{Niemi:2018asa}.
 The model also serves as a useful prototype for models with a radiatively-induced barrier.

-\sectioninline{A modified expansion} This paper focuses on the 3d EFT, which contains all the phase-dependent physics of the transition, so the exact form of the four-dimensional (4d) theory is not of interest.
+\sectioninline{A modified expansion} This paper focuses on the 3d EFT, which contains all the phase-dependent physics of the transition.
+The exact form of the four-dimensional (4d) theory is not of interest.
 The action of the EFT, barring gauge-fixing terms, is

-where $i,j$ run over the spatial indices and $a$ runs over the adjoint indices of $\mathrm{SU}(2)$, $F_{ij}^a$ is the gauge field strength tensor with associated gauge coupling $g_3$, $\Phi$ is the Higgs field, in the fundamental representation of $\mathrm{SU}(2)$, and $D_i$ is the gauge-covariant derivative.
-Note that the metric for the spatial indices is positive definite, which implies $D_i=D^i$.
+where $i,j$ run over the spatial indices and $a$ runs over the adjoint indices of $\mathrm{SU}(2)$.
 The notation is standard and follows Ref.~\cite{Farakos:1994kx}.
-In addition, we work with a class of $R_\xi$ gauges \cite{Fujikawa:1972fe, Fukuda:1975di}, with gauge parameter $\xi$, in the standard convention of Ref.~\cite{Peskin:1995ev}.
+The gauge coupling squared is denoted $g_3^2$.
+The tree-level potential is